TobiWo/eth-duties/README.md

 1. Print upcoming validator duties but omit attestation duties specifically.
 This can be useful for professional node operators or individuals with a lot of validators as printing upcoming attestation duties for a lot of validators might get messy and you want to concentrate on the important stuff:

     ```bash
+    # Note: If you provide more than 100 validators attestation related logs are omitted by default
     ./eth-duties \
     --validator-file <PATH_TO_VALIDATOR_FILE> \
     --beacon-node http://localhost:5052 \